BrainJS/brain.js/README.md

            {input: { r: 0.16, g: 0.09, b: 0.2 }, output: { white: 1 }},
            {input: { r: 0.5, g: 0.5, b: 1.0 }, output: { white: 1 }}]);

-var output = net.run({ r: 1, g: 0.4, b: 0 });  // { white: 0.99 black: 0.002 }
+var output = net.run({ r: 1, g: 0.4, b: 0 });  // { white: 0.99, black: 0.002 }
 ```

 The network has to be trained with all the data in bulk in one call to `train()`.
-The more training data the longer it will take to train, but the better the network will be at classifiying new data.
+The more training data, the longer it will take to train, but the better the network will be at classifiying new data.

 # JSON
 Serialize or load in the state of a trained network with JSON: